Spec 001 — Registration¶

 - Machine guards and actions are NOT registry entries.
 They are machine-local declarations inside each

-create-machine-handlerspec's:guards/:actionsmaps; transition-table keyword references resolve machine-locally at registration time.
+make-machine-handlerspec's:guards/:actionsmaps; transition-table keyword references resolve machine-locally at registration time.
 There is no:machine-guard/:machine-actionregistry kind.
 See 005 §Registration — the machine IS the event handler.
 The machine's event-handler registration (which carries:rf/machine? truein metadata) is an ordinary:evententry covered by this Spec. - Metadata-map shape lives here; the formal Malli schema lives in Spec-Schemas.
 001 owns the metadata-map's required-vs-optional key prose, semantics, and per-kind extensions.
 The corresponding

 :rf/registration-metadataMalli schema (and per-kind refinements) lives in Spec-Schemas.
 Ports that don't ship a runtime schema layer follow this Spec's prose without needing the Malli artefact. - Registrar query API is owned here.
 001 specifies the contract — function signatures, return shapes,

 kindkeyword set, JVM-runnability.
-002 §The public registrar query API re-tabulates the surface alongside frame-runtime queries (get-frame-db,snapshot-of,sub-topology,sub-cache) for tooling-side discoverability; that table is a cross-reference, not a competing source.
+002 §The public registrar query API re-tabulates the surface alongside frame-runtime queries (app-db-value,snapshot-of,sub-topology,sub-cache) for tooling-side discoverability; that table is a cross-reference, not a competing source.
 Where 001 and 002 disagree, 001 wins for registry-query semantics; 002 wins for runtime-state queries that aren't in the registrar (sub-cache, frameapp-dbaccess).

 Registration grammar¶